-- a) allow access to an I/O device on a shared channel path to be restricted among the set of logical partitions with candidate access. - b) allow the TOE to be configured to prevent the shared use of any channel path, control unit or I/O device between logical partitions - c) help ensure that control units and I/O devices cannot be allocated independently of the channel path to which they are attached a)
+- a) allow access to an I/O device on a shared channel path to be restricted among the set of logical partitions with candidate access. - b) allow the TOE to be configured to prevent the shared use of any channel path, control unit or I/O device between logical partitions - c) helps ensure that control units and I/O devices cannot be allocated independently of the channel path to which they are attached a) the TOE can be configured so that no information can flow among subjects and objects if they are not allocated to the same logical partition.

-FDP\ICF.1
+FDP_ICF.1